Skip to main content

 A consistent shape across every framework.

-• A 60-word answer to 'how do I add payments to my {framework} agent'
+• A short answer to 'how do I add payments to my {framework} agent'

 • FAQ entries with HowTo/FAQ schema for AI search engines